lucasdickey/a-ok-player/README.md

 6. Click "View Episodes" to see episodes for a specific podcast
 7. Test the "Refresh" button to update your feeds with the latest episodes
 8. Try playing an episode by clicking the play button

+## Troubleshooting

+If you encounter issues with the Supabase connection:

+1. Check that your environment variables are set correctly
+2. Verify that all required tables exist in your Supabase database
+3. Visit the debug page at [http://localhost:3000/debug](http://localhost:3000/debug) to test your connection
+4. Ensure table names and column names match exactly as specified in the schema

 ## Known Issues and Future Improvements